 The miraculous survival of a Japanese submariner after the midget submarine attack on Sydney Harbour in 1942 has profound consequences.
 His brief internment on an idyllic offshore island has profound consequences, even 64 years later . . . when bestselling Japanese novelist Hiraku Makimura lands in Sydney on a literary junket.
 As in 1942 not everything goes according to plan for the visitor.
 In fact the fiction writer's short stay Down Under turns into a seriously surreal ordeal.
-Even the attentive hotel receptionist proves a handful while a more mature female with her own skeletons in the cupboard leads the overseas visitor into the murky depths of the submerged past . . . an encounter that rocks him to the core of his literary being.
+Even the hotel receptionist proves a handful while a more mature woman with her own skeletons in the cupboard leads the overseas visitor into the murky depths of the submerged past . . . an encounter that rocks him to the core of his literary being.

 In an age conditioned by social networks and “six degrees of separation” the inter-connection of events in Australia, set sixty years apart, from World War Two, to the present day seems irresistible.
 Juxtaposed upon physical settings of seductive allure such as Sydney Harbour and the lesser known, but spectacular, Lord Howe Island, “Improbable Rendezvous” is firmly rooted in the social and historical context of Australia past and present.